triton-inference-server/python_backend/src/resources/platform_handlers/pytorch_libtorch/README.md

 ```

 The `model.py` contains the class definition of the PyTorch model.
 The class
-name needs to match the model name (i.e. `pytorch_model`), and the class should
-extend the
+should extend the
 [`torch.nn.Module`](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module).
 The `model.py.pt` may be optionally provided which contains the saved
 [`state_dict`](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-model-for-inference)
 of the model.
+For serving TorchScript models, the `model.py` and `model.py.pt`
+files can be replaced with `model.pt` TorchScript.

 By default, Triton will use the
 [PyTorch backend](https://github.com/triton-inference-server/pytorch_backend) to
-load and serve PyTorch models in TorchScript format.
-In order to use the Python
+load and serve PyTorch models.
+In order to serve from Python backend,
-backend to serve PyTorch models directly without TorchScript,
 [model configuration](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md)
 should explicitly provide the following settings: